 Putters & Putting

 However, it’s no good practising for hours with the wrong technique; you’re only training your muscle memory to deliver consistently bad putts!

 So before you practise your putting action until it becomes instinctive, make sure you sort out your putting action.
-Just like Caulfield Cup Betting on the horses, putting takes time and practice, and you need to understand your form- or style.
+Putting takes time and practice, and you need to understand your form- or style.
 Here’s how:

 1. Left Hand First; Find the Lifeline

 If you’re right-handed, you will probably putt left-hand-dominant.
 If you’re left-handed or your right hand is dominant when you putt, reverse the following instructions.

 Place the putter, near the end of the grip, in your left hand, running along your lifeline.
 That’s lower of the two horizontal lines on your hand, closer to your wrist.